Reviews You Can Rely On

 • 5

-Bottom Line Despite the modest price, this scooter's performance — or lack thereof — in our testing regimen left reviewers with little positive to relayA standard-performing scooter at a decent priceOur favorite budget scooter because of its top speed, range, and weightTackle longer distance rides or big commutesA decent scooter with a handy app-based locking feature, a fussy carrying handle, and questionable build quality
+Bottom Line Despite the modest price, this scooter's performance — or lack thereof — in our testing regimen left reviewers with little positive to relayA standard-performing scooter at a decent priceThis budget scooter is a favorite due to its impressive top speed, range, and portabilityTackle longer distance rides or big commutesA decent scooter with a handy app-based locking feature, a fussy carrying handle, and questionable build quality

 Rating Categories Razor E300 Segway E2 Pro Maxshot V1 Hiboy S2 Superfun S1-A